dantman/elite-vr-cockpit/GETTING-STARTED.md

 ## 4. Axis bindings

-In order for the throttle and joystick to work you will need to bind their axis in the controls
+In order for the throttle, joystick, and 6dof controller to work you will need to bind their axis in the controls

 ![Controls](Images/ScreenshotControls.png)

 You can grab the joystick or throttle and rotate/move it after selecting a binding to send that axis to ED to bind it to that input.
+Likewise on the 6dof controller you can grab it and move it to send the thruster bindings.

 Make sure you have the following bound, none of them should be inverted: